-6.14 The Council uses the creditworthiness service provided by Capita Asset Services to assess the creditworthiness of counterparties.
-The service provided by Capita Asset Services uses a sophisticated modelling approach with credit ratings from all three rating agencies - Fitch, Moody's and Standard and Poor's, forming the core element.
-However, it does not rely solely on the current credit ratings of counterparties but also uses the following information as overlays which are combined in a weighted scoring system:

-- Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.15 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
+- 6.15 The Council uses the creditworthiness service provided by Capita Asset Services to assess the creditworthiness of counterparties.
+The service provided by Capita Asset Services uses a sophisticated modelling approach with credit ratings from all three rating agencies Fitch, Moody's and Standard and Poor's, forming the core element.
+However, it does not rely solely on the current credit ratings of counterparties but also uses the following information as overlays which are combined in a weighted scoring system: - Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.16 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
 These colour codes are also used by the Council to determine the duration for investments and are therefore referred to as durational bands.
 The Council is satisfied that this service gives the required level of security for its investments.
-It is also a service which the Council would not be able to replicate using in-house resources. - 6.16 Sole reliance will not be placed on the use of this external service.
-In addition the Council will also use market data and information, information on government support for banks and the credit ratings of the government support. - 6.17 The Council has also determined the minimum long term and short term ratings it deems to be "high" for each category of investment.
+It is also a service which the Council would not be able to replicate using in-house resources. - 6.17 Sole reliance will not be placed on the use of this external service.
+In addition the Council will also use market data and information, information on government support for banks and the credit ratings of the government support. - 6.18 Due to the changes to the Credit Rating Methodology, the Council's Maximum Maturity Periods and Amounts criteria excluded many of the UK banks.
+After taking advice from Capita Asset Management Services and assessing risk the Maximum maturity periods and amounts which can be invested with counterparties have been updated as follows: - Specified investments must now meet the minimum of Fitch rating F1 for short term and A for long term investments.
+Previously the long term investments rating criteria was AA- this has been reduced to A, to allow the Council additional options when placing investments with higher returns whilst minimising risk. - The maximum value which can be placed in non-specified investments has been increased from £5m per counterparty to £10m, allowing the Council to place larger investments with UK high street banks giving potential to access higher returns on investments, whilst minimising risk.

+The Council has determined the minimum long term and short term ratings it deems to be "high" for each category of investment.
 These "high" ratings allow investments of 364 days or less to be classified as specified investments.
-The Council's approved limits for this "high" credit rating for deposit takers are as follows:
+The Council's approved limits for this "high" credit rating for deposit takers are now proposed as follows:

-High Rated Fitch Moody's Standard & Poor's Short Term (ability to repay short term debt) F1 P1 A1 Long Term (ability to repay long term debt) AA- Aa3 AA-
+High Rated Fitch Moody's Standard & Poor's Short Term (ability to repay short term debt) F1 P1 A1 Long Term (ability to repay long term debt) А A2 А